Product tier: Available for all subscription tiers

-EEOC stands for the Equal Employment Opportunity Commission, the federal agency primarily tasked with enforcing federal laws that prevent employment discrimination based on a candidate's race, religion, gender, national origin, age, disability, or veteran's status.
+EEOC (Equal Employment Opportunity Commission) is the federal agency primarily tasked with enforcing federal laws that prevent employment discrimination based on a candidate's race, religion, gender, national origin, age, disability, or veteran status.

-Note: The questions included in the EEOC questionnaire are un-editable.
+Note: The questions included in the EEOC questionnaire cannot be edited.